Sanglorian/orcus/Orcus Player Options - current.md

 **Prerequisite:** Proficiency with one or more focuses.

-**Benefit:** Choose one weapon type (longsword, longbow, etc).
+**Benefit:** Choose one weapon type (longsword, longbow, etc.) that you are proficient with.
 You can use a weapon of that type, including a magic weapon, as your focus.
 Add its enhancement bonus, if any, to attack and damage rolls with powers with the Focus tag.
 If you score a critical hit, you do additional damage equal to 1d6 times by the enhancement bonus of the weapon.

 Any properties of the enchanted weapon apply to powers to powers you use with the weapon as your focus.